capactio/capact/docs/proposal/20211207-delegated-storage.md

         # option 3: save a specific value on an external backend with some additional parameters
         value: foo
         backend:
-          additionalParameters:
+          context:
             key: bar
             value: baz
         ```

-        The storage backend has to have `additionalParametersSchema` specified, as well as the `acceptValue` property set to `true`.
+        The storage backend has to have `contextSchema` specified, as well as the `acceptValue` property set to `true`.

     In that way, someday we will be able to extend such approach with additional properties: